DrCytometer/AutoSpectral/README.md

 - BD FACSDiscoverS8 (“s8”)
 - BD FACSDiscoverA8 (“a8”)
 - Agilent NovoCyte Opteon (“opteon”)
+- Beckman Coulter CytoFLEX mosaic (“mosaic”)
+- ThermoFisher Attune Xenith (“xenith”)

+Support for the Mosaic and Xenith is new in version 0.8.2.

 There will likely be some unresolved issues with plotting data from certain configurations of the ID7000 and Aurora.
 Edit: this should now